Jerga99/nft-marketplace-template/README.md

 ```
 * (your api pinata key has to allow `pinFileToIPFS` and `pinJSONToIPFS` rules)

-2. Then migrate a contract to Ganache, contract can be found in the `contracts` folder.
+3. Then migrate a contract to Ganache, contract can be found in the `contracts` folder.
 It's called `NftMarket.sol`

-* To migrate the contract run `truffle migrate` in the terminal.
-While Ganache network is setup and running.
+* To migrate the contract run `truffle migrate` in the terminal while Ganache network is setup and running.

-3. Now everything is setup and you can test out the app.
+4. Now everything is setup and you can test out the app.

 * Run `npm run dev` in the terminal.
 App will run at `localhost:3000`